-No Fees Unless We Win (206) 919-3215
+No Fees Unless We Win 206-919-3215

-Seattle Fractures and Broken Bones Attorney
+Seattle Broken Bones Attorney

 A fracture anywhere in the skeletal system takes time to heal.
 Some complex fractures require more than an x-ray and wearing a cast for 6-8 weeks.
 They may require surgeries, medical implants, and rehabilitation.
 While some fractures happen as the result of bad timing or personal carelessness, others involve the careless or malicious acts of others.
 If you have been injured, call our broken bone injury lawyers at Colburn Law today.
 We can visit you at home, in the hospital or in our office.

 The Nature of Fractures